 GEP 170 Modern World Civilizations (A,O,S).
 Presents an overview of modern world civilizations including and comparing both western civilization and non-western civilization.
 Focuses on key events, turning points, and controversies.
 Lectures examine creation of empires, religions, global economic shifts, creation of literature and art, gender, race, interaction of cultures and peoples, warfare and conquest, and globalization.
 Not open to students who have completed HST 101 or 102.
 Does not count toward the major in History.
 3 Cr.
 3 Cr.
 Every Semester.

 GEP 200 Academic and Self Exploration (B).
 Designed to support students with the process of exploring self-knowledge, academic interests, majors, and careers.
-Activities will include assessment of interests, skills, values, and personality traits.
-Methods for applying activity and assessment outcomes toward career and life planning will be taught.
-Students will be introduced to major and career exploration resources.
+Activities will include formal and informal self-assessments, self-reflections, and informational interviews.
+Approaches for applying assignment outcomes toward major and career planning and decision making will be taught.
+Students will be introduced to campus resources that support exploration.
 3 Cr.
 Spring.

 GEP 201 Sound, Stage and Surface (A,F).
 An opportunity for students to experience the arts from multiple perspectives as taught by faculty from Art, Dance, Music Studies and Theatre.
 Concepts of interdisciplinary and collaborative relationships among the arts and the social and historical contexts in which they operate will provide students the tools to analyze and discuss artistic concerns.
 Weekly large lecture meetings led by one or more of the 4 course instructors coupled with weekly smaller class meetings.
 3 Cr.